shin-carpediem/RemotePoker/README.md

 $ brew install swift-format
 ```

-- build packages installed by Cathage and make cache for upcoming app build
+- Build packages installed by Cathage and make cache for upcoming building iOS app at root of the project.

 ```
 $ carthage update --platform iOS
 ```

+#### How to Release App

+- Make a tag, then all the test, archiving and uploading to App Store Connect will be done by Xcode Cloud.